Last updated on May 27th, 2023 at 03:03 pm

 Bring extra batteries

-The final drone travel tip we have to offer you is always to use a proper drone bag or case.
-Preferably the original one that came with your drone.
-Or one you have bought for your drone from the original manufacturer.
+Our final drone travel tip is always to use a proper drone bag or case—preferably the original one that came with your drone or one you bought from the original manufacturer.
 This is the best way to keep your drone safe.
-Otherwise, you risk making your effort to learn about your drone and how to use it pointless in the face of accidentally breaking it in transit.
+Otherwise, you risk making your effort to learn about your drone and how to use it pointless if you accidentally break it in transit.

 A drone in a bag